ARashitov/DEV_spam_detection_backend/README.md

 # **SPAM_DETECTION_BACKEND**

-This is hobby project created to explore FastAPI as a framework for organization machine learning model as RESTful service
+This project is created as baseline for integration ML models into FastAPI as RESTful service.

 ## **About**